awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 ## Step 6: Troubleshoot issues<a name="lambda-edge-how-it-works-tutorial-troubleshoot"></a>

-If CloudFront returns errors or doesn't add the security headers as expected, you can investigate your function’s execution by looking at CloudWatch Logs\.
+If CloudFront returns errors or doesn't add the security headers as expected, you can investigate your function's execution by looking at CloudWatch Logs\.
 Be sure to use the logs stored in the AWS location that is closest to the location where the function is executed\.

 For example, if you view the file from London, try changing the Region in the CloudWatch console to Europe \(London\)\.<a name="lambda-edge-how-it-works-tutorial-cloudwatch-proc"></a>